restpose/restpose/docs/intro.rst

-RestPose is still in early development - it is likely that the internal storage formats will change from time to time (though this will be noted clearly in release notes), and the APIs are likely to be modified as
+RestPose is still in early development - it is likely that the internal storage formats will change from time to time (though this will be noted clearly in release notes), and the APIs are likely to be modified as well.

 Development is performed using Git, using github to hold the master repository.
 The Python client is actively maintained by the same author as the core engine,